-Melbourne Water produces high-quality Class A recycled water at our Eastern and Western treatment plants, following strict regulatory guidelines.
+We produce high-quality Class A recycled water at our Eastern and Western treatment plants, following strict regulatory guidelines.
+Find out how it’s done.

 - The highest grade of recycled water in Victoria is Class A, which can be used for non-drinking purposes.

-- Melbourne Water is able to produce the largest amount of Class A recycled water in Australia.
+- Melbourne Water is able to produce the largest amount of Class A in Australia.

 - Our advanced treatment technologies remove more than 99.999% of pathogens from wastewater.